-Ability of the pest to survive harvesting, packing, transport and storage conditions infected clusters that survive until harvest will often produce poor quality fruit or fall from the vine before harvest (Erincik et al. 2001; Anco et al. 2011).
-The likely rapid and obvious symptom development on rachises would allow for affected bunches to be removed during quality assurance procedures and affected fruit culled before, during and after harvest.
+Ability of the pest to survive harvesting, packing, transport and storage conditions

+• Infection of the rachis generally develops within 3 to 4 weeks of inoculation and is considered to be an important phase of the disease (Erincik et al. 2001).
+Lesions that develop on the rachises can result in premature withering of the cluster stem and the infected clusters that survive until harvest will often produce poor quality fruit or fall from the vine before harvest (Erincik et al. 2001; Anco et al. 2011).
+The likely rapid and obvious symptom development on rachises would allow for affected bunches to be removed during quality assurance procedures (quality standards used in California are outlined in Section 3.6) and affected fruit culled before, during and after harvest.